 Refer to Appendix A for details on board certification, board eligibility, and the Alternate Pathway.

 Orthopaedic Surgeon Liaison

-Level I pediatric trauma centers may share the adult orthopaedic trauma surgeon liaison from a Level I trauma center to meet this requirement.
+A Level I pediatric trauma center and an adult trauma center may share the adult orthopaedic trauma surgeon liaison provided they are credentialed to care for pediatric patients at the pediatric trauma center.

 Alternate Training Criteria